github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 The provenance is used to distinguish between models that are manually added to the extension point and models that are automatically generated.
 Furthermore, it impacts the dataflow analysis in the following way

 - A **manual** model takes precedence over **generated** models.
-If a **manual** model exist for a method then all generated models are ignored.
+If a **manual** model exist for an element then all generated models are ignored.
-- A **generated** or **ai-generated** model is ignored during analysis, if the source code of the method they are modelling is available.
+- A **generated** or **ai-generated** model is ignored during analysis, if the source code of the element it is modelling is available.

-That is, generated models are less trusted than manual models.
+That is, generated models are less trusted than manual models and only used if neither source code or a manual model is available.